 Working Relationally with Borderline Personality Disorder

-Learn about the value of working mindfully, relationally, and collaboratively to support clients living with BPD, supporters/carers, family relationships and ourselves.
+Learn about the value of working relationally, mindfully and collaboratively to support clients living with Borderline Personality Disorder (BPD)/complex needs.
+Attention will also be paid to participants supporting themselves, supporters/carers and family relationships.

-One of the significant challenges facing mental health and community-based services over the last few decades has been responding to the complex needs of people and families living with borderline personality disorder (BPD).
-Although there have been developments in treatments for people living with BPD, appreciating the impacts on caring relationships, along with consideration and support for families, has remained a marginalised area in mental health care.
+Mental health and community services continue to face challenges in meeting the complex needs of individuals and families affected by BPD.
+Although there have been developments in treatments for people living with BPD, appreciating and responding to the impacts on caring and supportive relationships with professionals and families/supporters remains a marginalised area in mental health and wellbeing care.

-Drawing from a number of therapeutic traditions, we will sample key practices of relational mindfulness, ‘re-stor(y)ing’ the conversation, re-starting reflection, validating communications and relational limit setting.
+Drawing from a range of therapeutic traditions, we will sample key practices of relational mindfulness, ‘re-stor(y)ing’ the conversation, re-starting reflection, validating communications, and relational limit setting to inform our practice.

 By attending this workshop, you will:

-• Increase your understanding of the role of the relational system in responding to BPD/complex needs
+- Increase your understanding of the role of the relational system in responding to BPD and related complex needs

-• Be able to apply key relational mindfulness practices
+- Be able to apply key relationally mindful practices

-A range of practitioners working with clients living with BPD and their families, including community counsellors; family, housing, AOD and outreach workers; and mental and community health practitioners.
+A range of practitioners working with clients living with BPD with related complex needs and their families/supporters, including community counsellors; family services, housing, AOD and outreach workers; and mental and community health practitioners.

 Workshop Style

-This workshop will provide a space to share our experiences, challenges and learnings.
-It will encompass small group activities, discussions of case examples, and an implementation guide to help you put your knowledge into practice.
+This workshop will provide an interactive space to share our experiences, challenges and learnings.
+It will introduce key theoretical ideas and relationally orientated practices, along with discussions of case examples and guidance to help you implement and put your knowledge into practice.

 REGISTER FOR WORKING RELATIONALLY WITH